 - Drizzle the tops with a vanilla glaze (1 cup powdered sugar mixed with 1 ½ tablespoons milk and ½ teaspoon vanilla extract).

-- Frozen or fresh berries may be used interchangeably in any muffin recipe.
-However, using frozen berries may bleed into the batter, changing the color.
+When using berries in muffins, after washing gently blot dry with paper towels or a lint-free dish towel before adding to the batter.
+Also, either frozen or fresh berries may be used, but using frozen berries may bleed into the batter, changing the color.
 Also, since frozen berries release more juice, they may need an additional minute or two to bake.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!